 In order to marry in Finland, you will have to present documentary evidence to the local civil registrar that there are no legal impediments to your marriage under the laws of the United States.
 As none of the U.S. state governments issue statements of non-impediments, most Finnish registrars accept an affidavit sworn by you at the Embassy to the effect that you are not presently married (or that all previous marriages have been legally terminated, provided certified evidence of such termination is attached).

 If you wish to execute an affidavit of non-impediment, you must be physically present at the consulate.
-The affidavit costs $50.00 or 48.00 euros.
+The affidavit costs $50.
+Payment is accepted in U.S. Dollars or the equivalent amount in Euros.
 Book an appointment and print the confirmation of your appointment.

 Please bring with you: